Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ```

 `[OPTIONS]` can contain any of the following parameters:
 - `--input=</path/to/file>` means that `raman_elastic_scattering` reads the parameters from the file specified by `<path/to/file>`.
-More information about these parameters can be found in the 'Configuration' subsection.
+More information about these parameters can be found in the [Configuration subsection](#configuration).
 By default, the input file is `config.txt`.
 - `--output-dir=</path/to/directory` means that `raman_elastic_scattering` writes the program output to the directory specified by `<path/to/drectory>`, in parallel with printing them to the terminal.
 Each top-level thread prints to its own output file.
 By default, this directory is `output`.

 ### Configuration

 You can change the calculation parameters by editing the `config.txt` file, or the file specified under the flag `--input=</path/to/file>`.
 Parameters must be entered in the format `Parameter:<value>`, where `<value>` is either a number or a fully lower-case word, no spaces.
 If no value is given, `raman_elastic_scattering` uses the default value.
 Otherwise if invalid values are given, it will fall back to the default values in the best case, or interpret the value in unexpected ways in the worst case.
-Examples of allowable formats for numerical values are given in its own subsection.
+Examples of allowable formats for numerical values are given in [its own subsection](#examples-of-valid-numerical-values).

 Here's what each 'run' parameter does:
 - `No. of CPUs` is a non-negative integer representing the number of CPUs (threads) to be used to run the calculations.
 Some algorithms like matrix products can take advantage of the extra threads to parallelise calculations.
 If `<value>` is 0, `raman_elastic_scattering` will run with the maximum number of CPUs.
 By default, this parameter is 1.